Image of top, affiliate, marketing, mistakes, avoid

 Critical Errors

 Real talk: affiliate marketing isn’t saturated—it’s just filled with people making the same 12 mistakes over and over.
-I made all of them.
+I made them all.
 Every.
 Single.
 One.
 And every month I kept making them, I was literally paying for the privilege of learning nothing.

-Here’s what nobody tells you about the affiliate marketing game in 2026: the platforms have changed, the algorithms have evolved, but the fundamental mistakes remain brutally consistent.
+Here’s what nobody tells you about the affiliate marketing game in 2026: the platforms have changed—Google’s RankBrain is now powered by GPT-5 integration, TikTok’s algorithm uses Meta’s Llama 4 70B model, and Pinterest’s outbound link policy has been rewritten three times—but the fundamental mistakes remain brutally consistent.
 And they’re expensive.

 💡